puyanwei/CV/README.md

 The frontend team builds the products to spec, updates the Design System, adds new features and fixes bugs.

-- Using React hooks with Typescript
-- Setting up GraphQL schemas and implementing them into the project
-- Using RX.js to control streamlined data flow
+- Add features to the product using React with Typescript, with Styled components and the design system.
+- Configure GraphQL inside React hooks to link the backend data to the front end.
 - Agile processes, stand ups and retrospectives.
 Aligning goals and open communication with the Sydney team.
 - Working with the UX team to contribute to the maintainance and updating of our Design System.
 - End to End Testing using Cypress.js (with Typescript)